GVonB/GVonB/README.md

 - Hi, I’m Gunnar
 - I’m interested in computer science, software development, video editing, foreign language, and UX design.
 - I enjoy playing video games in my free time.
-- Flyte#4302 on Discord is the fastest way to get a hold of me.
+- @.flyte on Discord is the fastest way to reach me.
-- Currently, I have my college repositories private.
-However, I will be adding more as I create personal projects.

 <!---
 GVonB/GVonB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.